-Using Seacock (Overboard Discharge).
+• Using Discharge Seacock (Overboard)

-- 1. Locate the Y-valve mounted on the aft wall inside the console.
-Place the Y-valve handle in the overboard discharge position (handle pointed down). - 2.
+- 1. Locate the Y-valve mounted on the wall of the head compartment.
+Place the Y-valve handle in the overboard discharge position. - 2.
 Open the head discharge seacock (handle in the vertical position).
-This seacock is located on the aft wall inside the console - 3.
+This seacock is located under the access plate in the head floor on the starboard side of the keel. - 3.
 Turn on the head pump switch at the helm and discharge until the reservoir is empty.
 Close the discharge seacock (handle in the horizontal position).